Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Experimental Methodology

 \subsection{Construction of a Test Collection with Utility Labels}

-Setting an appropriate proxy for measuring item-worthiness is crucial in the evaluation of fairness \cite{Balagopalan23roleofrelevance}.
-Drawing on the insight that utility-based judgments are more suitable than relevance judgments in the context of RAG \cite{Zhang24llmutilityjudgment, salemi2024erag}, we annotate item-level utility labels for all items in the corpus.
+Setting an appropriate proxy for measuring item-worthiness is crucial in the evaluation of fairness \citep{Balagopalan23roleofrelevance}.
+Drawing on the insight that utility-based judgments are more suitable than relevance judgments in the context of RAG \citep{Zhang24llmutilityjudgment, salemi2024erag}, we annotate item-level utility labels for all items in the corpus.

-We define an item's worthiness by the additional utility (utility-gain) it provides to a language model (specifically, the generator in a RAG system) when used to solve a specific task as part of the augmentation process.
+We define an item's worthiness by the marginal gain in utility (utility-gain) it provides to a language model (specifically, the generator in a RAG system) when used to solve a specific task as part of the augmentation process.
 To assess this utility-gain, each item in the corpus is individually supplied to the generator along with an input question.
 The utility-gain is then calculated as the difference between the utility of the augmented generator and that of a baseline language model without any information about the item.
 Formally, let $\stringUtility_i$ denote the baseline string utility score from the vanilla language model prompted only with the input question, and let $\stringUtility_j$ represent the utility score from the language model with a prompt augmented by the $j$'th item $\doc_j$ in the corpus.
-The item $\doc_j$ is considered useful if the utility-gain $\delta_j = \stringUtility_j - \stringUtility_i$ is positive, and not useful otherwise (see Appendix \ref{sec:app:labeling-algo}).
+The item $\doc_j$ is considered useful if the utility-gain $\delta_j = \stringUtility_j - \stringUtility_i$ is positive, and not useful otherwise.

 Therefore, the item-level utility labels are designed to be both task- and generator-dependent, as the utility of each item varies depending on the task and the language model used.
-This labeling process also aligns with the principles of task-based information retrieval \cite{nsf-workshop-human-ir}.
+This labeling process also aligns with the principles of task-based information retrieval, where, in the context of \textit{human} searchers, document utility may vary on how the user expects to use the document \citep{nsf-workshop-human-ir}.